comboshreddies/kubectl-line/README.md

    execute shell with available {{ }} tags and environment variables

   _ clean
-   cleans specific plugin # tags from output
+   cleans specific plugin # tags from input/output

   _ yaml-inject
   _ json-inject
    inject context and kubeconfig file used to get that object used after kubectl -o json or -o yaml

+If you follow internal communication rules of this tool, you might make _ sh as not terminal command in sequence of piped executions of this tool, but it is not intended and not that easy.
+This tool is extendable.

-flow terminator can be any other kubectl command (exec, logs, labels, ...) ie command that would break kubectl pipeline execution stream, or will not return named column results
+Flow terminator (last command in sequence of piped executions of this tool) can be any other kubectl command (exec, logs, labels, ...) ie command that would break kubectl pipeline execution stream, or will not return named column results.

 ## helpers: